yuukidach/Remote-Control-Car/README.en.md

 ## Functions
 1. Use PS2 to control the car's movement direction;

-	Since the sticks\' Sensitivity are not good, here we use buttons to complete our tasks.
+	Since the sticks' Sensitivity are not good, here we use buttons to complete our tasks.
 But if you like, you can also use sticks.
 When push them to the limit, they will have the same functions as buttons.

 ## Material
 1. STM32F103